gracicomc/crud-wallet-desafio2/README.md

 # 💱 Crypto Wallet CRUD

-## This is a CRUD of a simple Crypto Wallet following REST API patterns, using ORM (sequelize) with Node.js, express and axios.
+## This is a API REST CRUD of a simple Crypto Wallet following, using Sequelize ORM with Node.js, express MySQL.

 ## 👩‍💻 Graciela Parente